SArnold02/explainable_ai/README.md

 ## Data

-We use the CUB-200 dataset, in order to download it, use the --download_data flag, when running the main.py
+We use the CUB-200 and Stanford Cars dataset, in order to download it, use the --download_data flag, when running the main.py

 ## Getting the pre-trained ResNet